an essay by Christopher K Wallace

 Perspiration, breath, heart rate, liver and kidneys are all put on overtime use.
 Adrenaline and cortisol course through your veins in preparation for fight or flight—or freeze or feint, the other two Fs of the 4Fs, and often overlooked when your being is under attack.
 Meantime, the feel-good neurotransmitter dopamine provides cover for the habituated user, making them think the buzz means everything’s OK.
 It’s not.

 If you think of your first experiences with any of these substances, you may recall how your body and mind reacted with fear.
 It could be dizziness or vomiting from alcohol use; or an intense fear from using cannabis.
 Some people say they don’t get off on pot the first time they try it, that’s how good your body is at countering its effects.
 People stick with it and adapt; eventually, they feel it.
 Cocaine is another one which induces intense fear.
-And for some people, first LSD use is the scariest thing ever, resulting in what’s called a “bad trip.”
+And for some people, first LSD use is the scariest thing ever, resulting in a “bad trip.”

 Remember in high school being over at that one friend’s house with the cool parents, where a garage or basement became a drug zone after school or on weekends?
 Maybe you passed the bong around until you were all pretty much unable to speak.
 Oh sure, maybe someone says, “Hey dude, do you think your cat’s stoned?
 Do you think it knows we’re high, man?”
 We all thought we were buzzed; when in truth, we were immobilized by fear.

 Nietzsche said, “All credibility, all good conscience, all evidence of truth comes only from the senses.”